Sanofi: COVID-19 vaccine

 In 2020, Sanofi, together with GSK, signed a deal with the US government's Operation Warp Speed to provide 100 million doses of COVID-19 vaccine for up to US$2.1 billion, if the vaccine was approved.

 As of August 2020, COVID-19 vaccine development in Sanofi underscored its fundamental competitiveness weakness, with which management has been struggling and failed to deal with for many years, beyond cutting more costs.
 Unfortunately, even though the approach of Sanofi-GSK is based on pre-existing, approved platforms and technology (as with Flublok flu), without reinventing the wheel of the necessary infrastructure, the company lagged behind many other rivals in delivering a working vaccine.
 Sanofi planned to start Phase 1 clinical testing only in September and expected emergency use approval in the first half of 2021.
 Competitors such as Novavax had already completed Phase 1 studies, with promising results, and Moderna-NIH had already initiated its Phase 3 trial.
 According to CNBC reports, as part of the $2.1 billion US government deal, more than 750 million went to supporting Sanofi-GSK in vaccine development and clinical trials.
 Sanofi turn-outs "accelerate" the development via a smaller biotech firm, Translate Bio, with a $425M partnership.

 At the end of September 2021, Sanofi announced that it would stop developing its mRNA COVID-19 vaccine.
 Despite promising results, the drug would not continue to Phase 3 trials, and the company stated that it would be 'too late to reach the market.'

+Opella

+Opella is the former Consumer Healthcare (CHC) division of Sanofi, established as an independent company headquartered in France on April 30, 2025.
+Its formation followed the sale of a 50.0% controlling stake by Sanofi to the private equity firm Clayton, Dubilier & Rice (CD&R).
+Sanofi retained a significant 48.2% minority shareholding, while the French public investment bank Bpifrance acquired a 1.8% stake.
+The transaction provided Sanofi with approximately €10 billion in net cash proceeds.